 In some cases, scar tissue may be removed surgically.
 The surgery may be performed using a laser, called phototherapeutic keratectomy (PTK), if the scarring is close to the corneal surface.
 In more severe cases, a cornea transplant may be necessary.

-To help reduce your chance of developing corneal opacity, take the following steps:
+To help reduce your chance of corneal opacity:

 Canadian Ophthalmological Society